WillFilipski/entro.py/README.md

 ```

 The theory underpinning the program can be found in "THEORY.md."
 It describes how and why to calculate the parameters that
 we can.
-Familiarity with Thermodynamic Entropy is recommended, but not required.
+Familiarity with Boltzmann entropy is recommended, but not required.

 ## $H_{1}^{Max}$ : State of Equiprobability
 ```